vasifvortex/azercell_docker_project2/README.md

-This is a simulation task for Kafka.
+# Kafka simulation
+---
+## Overview of the Project
+This repository demonstrates how to build Kafka.
-Link
+## Link
 http://100.27.158.24:8080/